masud-src/OncoFEM/README.md

   - Multiple subjects are investigated in a *study*
   - Detached from this hierarchy is the problem module, that holds information about a problem that is solved with OncoFEM.

+## General operating instructions

+Import of functionalities via import of sub-modules and than access!

 ##  MRI sub-package

 ## Modelling sub-package